Waylon Jennings knew how to crank out hits.

 Though he didn’t write or co-write any of the tracks on this record, he did address his newfound sobriety on songs like “Working Without A Net,” which eventually peaked at #7 on the U.S. Billboard Top Country Albums.

-Even in spite of all the struggles Waylon had internally with this project, it became another #1 hit record for him on the country charts.
+And even in spite of all the struggles Waylon had internally with this project, it became another #1 hit record for the icon on the country charts.